joshix/caddybox/run-aci.md

-# Running this Caddtainer with rkt
+# Running caddybox with rkt

-See also [`joshix/jxnu/jxnu-aci.service` systemd unit][jxnu-aci-unit] that runs my site container.
+See also the [`jxnu-aci.service` systemd unit][jxnu-aci-unit] that runs the joshix.com site container, and [`caddy-rkt.service`][caddy-rkt-unit], the unit that runs the testbed caddybox at jxnu.joshix.com.

-## Caddybox ACI from Quay.io registry
+## Caddybox Docker image from container registry

-With the converted Docker image pulled from Quay, we don't have named ports to map, so we used to 'net=host'.
-However, [rkt gives a conventional name to Docker EXPOSEd ports][rkt-run-doc].
+With the converted Docker image pulled from Quay, we don't have named ports to map, so we once gave the 'net=host' option.
+However, [rkt gives a conventional name to Docker EXPOSEd ports][rkt-docker-expose].

 Similarly, the container's mount points aren't labeled, so we provide both the `volume` the host is serving and the `mount` target for it inside the container.
-Caddy does know its working directory from the Dockerfile, so we don't mount a `/Caddyfile` -- dropping it in the volume that gets mounted at `/var/www/html` inside the container is sufficient.
+Caddy does know its working directory from the Dockerfile, so we don't have to mount a `/Caddyfile` -- dropping it in the volume that gets mounted at `/var/www/html` inside the container is sufficient.

-`caddy` has cwd `/var/www/html` in the Docker container; cwd `/` in the ACI.
+Note: `caddy` has the working directory `/var/www/html` inside this converted Docker container; but working directory `/` inside the ACI.
 Note different mount targets for `Caddyfile` for the two different containers.

 ```sh